 Nilaveli Beach

-Nilaveli Beach, located just a short drive from Trincomalee, is renowned for its soft white sands and crystal-clear waters.
-It’s an ideal spot for sunbathing, swimming, and snorkeling, offering a serene escape from the hustle and bustle of city life.
+With just a quick drive from Trincomalee, you’ll find Nilaveli Beach, known for its soft white sands and crystal clear waters.
+A nice place for sunbathing, swimming, snorkeling and to escape the hustling and bustling of city life.

 Pigeon Island National Park